Kithraya/Array-ForEach-Extension/README.md

 ### Foreach also iterates over strings.

-As strings are immutable, `foreach` internally converts strings to array form via `String.split('')`, and sets the `this` scope as that array for easy manipulation.
+As strings are immutable, `foreach` internally splits strings to array form, and sets the `this` scope to that array, for easy manipulation.

 ```javascript
 var str = foreach('ABCDE', function(v,i,s) {